|

 Syntagma you will be walking down Metropolitan

-street, past the Cathedral and the square of shiny
+street, past the Cathedral with the scaffolding holding it together and the square of shiny

 shadow of the cathedral that you should take a